April 01 – 11, 2023

-Easy; many early mornings and several long drives
+Easy; short walks; many early mornings and several long drives

 Greater & Lesser Prairie-Chickens; Greater & Gunnison Sage-Grouse; Sharp-tailed and Dusky Grouse; White-tailed Ptarmigan; Chukar; Golden Eagle; Rough-legged Hawk; Prairie Falcon; Burrowing Owl; Boreal Owl (rare); American Dipper; Lewis’s and American Three-toed Woodpeckers; Juniper Titmouse; Pinyon and Canada Jays; Black, Gray-crowned, Brown-capped Rosy-Finches; Pine and Evening Grosbeaks; Red Crossbills; Mountain Chickadee; Pygmy Nuthatch; Mountain Plover; Thick-billed and Chestnut-collared Longspurs

-Denver International Airport @ Noon; will meet at arrivals exit in Jeppesen Terminal (main concourse)
+Denver International Airport @ Noon; will meet at the arrivals halls in Jeppesen Terminal (main concourse)

 Very comfortable hotels; some fine Colorado restaurants.

-From Denver, includes nine nights lodging, all meals, transportation, entry fees, guides, taxes, tips.
+From Denver, it includes ten nights of lodging, all meals, transportation, entry fees, guides, lek visits, and taxes.

 Suggested Clothing and Gear